d0tTino/GeneCoder/docs/plugins.md

 Only HTTPS URLs (or ``file://`` for local testing) are accepted.
 Each package is installed only if the checksum matches; otherwise installation is aborted and a warning is logged.
-Use registries from trusted sources as their packages are installed and executed automatically.
+The checksum check merely confirms that the package was not altered in transit; it does **not** guarantee the plugin is safe.
+Always use registries from trusted sources and review plugins before installing them.

 ## Plugin Marketplace